billkarsh/SpikeGLX-MATLAB-SDK/README.md

 ### What

-The SDK lets MATLAB applications communicate with SpikeGLX phase30 versions 20220101 and later:
+The SDK lets MATLAB (Windows and Linux) applications communicate with SpikeGLX versions 20220101 and later:

 * Set/get parameters.
 * Start/Stop runs.